NativeScript/docs-v7/docs/ui/professional-ui-components/Chart/Behaviors/selection.md

 page_title: Chart Selection behavior | Progress NativeScript UI Documentation
 description: A page describing the selection behavior in Telerik Chart for NativeScript
 slug: chart-selection
-tags: chart, behavior, selection, series, datapoint
+tags: chart, behavior, selection, series, datapoint, nativescript, professional, ui
 position: 1
 publish: true
-previous_url: controls/chart/behaviors/selection
 ---

-# Selection
+# RadChart Selection

 You can make your charts more interactive by enabling selection.
 When selection is enabled you can select, deselect and handle the selection events of either the data points or the series in [RadCartesianChart]({% slug chart-types-cartesian %} "Read more about RadCartesianChart") and